henrikstengaard/hstwb-installer/README.md

 The user interface for HstWB Installer is a console presented via powershell script.
 It can be started from:

-1. Start menu.
+- Start menu.
-2. Console either using powershell or run cmd files.
+- Console either using powershell or run cmd files.

+## Settings

+settgins
+assigns

 ## Image templates

-HstWB Installer has following image templates included to build new images:
+Following image templates included to build new images:

 1. 4GB: HDF RDB, DH0 (100MB/PFS3), DH1 (3500MB/PFS3)
 2. 4GB: HDF RDB, DH0 (300MB/PFS3), DH1 (3300MB/PFS3)